 A downside of the direct mounting system-you can’t switch your rifle scope quickly.
 But if you don’t need to remove and replace the scope often, this is one of the best set-ups for your precision rifle.

-Because you don’t need to take the rifle scope out of the rings, the dovetail mount makes it easy to remove and re-install the rifle scope—with no change in point of impact.
+Because you don’t need to take the rifle scope out of the rings, the dovetail mount makes it easy to remove and re-install the rifle scope, you’d even be able to swap out your scope for a completely different optic such as this Holosun hs510c or similar, should you be going for shorter ranges-with no change in point of impact.

 Downside to the dovetail mount: if you don’t tighten the bases, the scope will walk forward with recoil.